 Prerequisite, 242:104.
 A study of the historical background of the labor movement.
 A study of the management viewpoint, the legal framework within which the modern labor organization operates, and the collective bargaining process and its effect on current labor management relations.

-288:242.
-PRODUCTION AND QUALITY CONTROL PROCEDURES.
-6 credits.
+288:241.
+QUALITY CONTROL PROCEDURES.